Background

 Of course, in many cases, there are alloplastic defenses involved.
 We'll discuss it a bit later in the video.

-Masochistic Personality Disorder made its last appearance in the Diagnostic and Statistical Manual, Edition 3, Text Revision.
-Someone removed it from the 4th edition and from the Text Revision of the 4th edition.
+Masochistic personality disorder made its last appearance in the Diagnostic and Statistical Manual, Edition 3, text revision.
+Someone removed it from the Fourth Edition and from the text revision of the Fourth Edition.

 And some scholars, notably Theodore Millon, bemoan and regret and lament this removal.
-Their regard, the elimination of masochistic personality disorder, is a mistake and they have lobbied for its reinstatement in future editions of the DSM.
+They regard the elimination of masochistic personality disorder as a mistake and they have lobbied for its reinstatement in future editions of the DSM.

 And this is masochism.